After more than two years of strives, activities, discussions and preparations the crucial step in European elderly care was made:

 E.D.E. - an international umbrella organisation representing national associations for directors and providers of long-term care services in Europe and EAHSA - an European Association of Homes and Services for the Ageing formed together in April 2018 an new European association.

-EUROPEAN AGEING NETWORK consist of two European associations with decades of history, influence and activities.
+EUROPEAN AGEING NETWORK (EAN) consist of two European associations with decades of history, influence and activities.

 The last years more than ever before the providers throughout Europe and their national associations feel and see that many problems are not regional anymore.
 We need to search for all European solutions.